pvs-hd-tea/TCrules/DOCUMENTATION.md

 	]
 ],
 ```
-Otherwise, we either add a new rule or extend an existing one for a particular code line.
-The generic expression for it is again created and then the database is updated.
+Otherwise, we either add a new rule or extend an existing rule for a particular line of code.
+The generic expression for it is created again and the database is updated.
-For example, we obtain the "local_variable_declaration" rule with the following list of generic expressions for an arbitrary variable declaration:
+For example, we obtain the rule "local_variable_declaration" with the following list of generic expressions for any variable declaration:
 ```
 ['type name = value;\n', 'type name = value;\n', 'name = value\n']
 ```
-And later, for instance, the rule is extended by:
+And later the rule is extended, for instance, by:
 ```
 ['type name = name operator value;\n', 'type name = name operator value;\n', 'name = name operator value\n']
 ```
-Since sometimes the parsing trees and keywords in Python differ from those in C++ and Java, an additional check is performed and if this is the case the corresponding rule is created or extended as well.
+Since the parsing trees and keywords in Python sometimes differ from those in C++ and Java, an additional check is performed, and if this is the case, the corresponding rule is  also created or extended.

-Lastly, the derived rules and the keywords are stored in the rules.json and keywords_treesitter.txt respectively.
+Finally, the derived rules and the keywords are stored in the rules.json and keywords_treesitter.txt files respectively.

 ### Usage
-After having the database, the model could translate single code line or a whole file.
+After the database is created, the model can translate single line of code or an entire file.

 1. Translating a line:

-Given a code line as an input, we create the s-expression and the parse tree for it and determine the keyword.
-Using the keyword, we search for the appropriate rule.
-Then the generic expression of the input is created and we are looking for the best match between the input and the rules.
-If such is found, those generic expressions should be transformed.
-For this, the input code is used so that we obtain e.g. the variable name or specific keywords like "bool" etc.
+Given a line of code as an input, we create the s-expression and the parse tree and determine the keyword.
+Based on the keyword, we search for the corresponding rule.
+Then the generic expression of the input is created and we look for the best match between the input and the rules.
+If one is found, these generic expressions should be transformed.
+For this, the input code is used so that we obtain e.g. the variable name or specific keywords such as "bool" etc.
 For example:
 ```
 Input code: a = 5.5